 Cattell

-When you look at 4,500 words, you’re bound to find some repeats and synonyms.
+Looking at 4,500 words, you’re bound to find some repeats and synonyms.
 In the 60s, Cattell took the 4,500 trait words from Allport and narrowed them down to 171 traits.
 He wasn’t done yet.
 He used factor analysis to look for trends in these 171 words and narrowed them down to the most influential traits.

 He came down to 16 using a process called Factor Analysis.
-Factor analysis can be used to look at enormous amounts of data in order to look for trends and to see which elements are the most influential or important.
+Factor analysis can be used to look at enormous amounts of data to look for trends and to see which elements are the most influential or important.

 Remember what we said about how traits can be on a spectrum?
 So were Cattell’s 16 personality traits.
 Each of these 16 words had a direct opposite.
 Most people fit somewhere in the middle of these two extremes.
 Here’s a table of those 16, along with their dimensions: